nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 `source4\auth\system_session.c`
 `source4\auth\unix_token.c`

+## Code Injection Assurance Case - Code Review

+There were no bugs or vulnerabilities that related to code injection.

+The code that would be most vulnerable to code injection are the parts of code that deal with the different scripts such as startup scripts.
+Specifically dtdb\common\event_script.c which had no bugs and a manual review found no security vulnerabilities.

+Our manual code review was able to find a potential code injection vulnerability.

+### 1. Environmental Variable Passed To System Call

+Source code: /source4/client/client.c<br/>
+Line: 966 - 969<br/>
+Reference: CWE-214<br/>
+Risk: High (ENV02-J, STR07-C)<br/>

+The issue with this vulnerability is that if someone is able to alter the environment variable "PAGER" they could point the variable to their own code possibly leading to code injection.

 # Summary of Findings

 The team looked at five assurance cases to map to potential security vulnerabilities in Samba.